linode/apl-core/README.md

 - [Kiali](https://kiali.io/): Observe Istio service mesh relations and connections
 - [External DNS](https://github.com/kubernetes-sigs/external-dns): Synchronize exposed ingresses with DNS providers
 - [Drone](https://www.drone.io/): Continuous integration platform built on Docker

+## Advanced configuration

+`Otomi` can be installed with the following advanced configuration options:

+- Use a DNS zone with LetsEncrypt certificates
+- Configure Azure Active Directory as IdP
+- Use SOPS/KMS to encrypt sensitive configuration values

+Go to [otomi.io](https://otomi.io) for more detailed instructions.

+Learn more about `Otomi` at [otomi.io](https://otomi.io/about).

 ## Projects